JarrodNB/My_First_React_App_Names_List/README.md

+The live demo can be found at https://modest-boyd-01e715.netlify.app/.
+All functionality was included except for the drag and drop funtionality.
+Keep in mind that this is the first project I've created using React.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>